 There appears to be no correlation between quality and price.
-Several of
+Some of the

-Our Ratings Tables provide provides information for determining the
+Our Ratings Tables provide information for determining the least expensive

-least expensive kennel for your dog or cat.
-The tables show per-day prices
+kennel for your dog or cat.
+The table shows per-day prices for four different

-But at other kennels size matters less.
-Cats are generally less expensive
+kennels size matters less.
+Cats are generally less expensive than even

-than even the smallest dogs.
-Some kennels offer discounts of a dollar or
+the smallest dogs.
+Some kennels offer discounts of a dollar or so per day

 medicine.
 These special services are free at many kennels, although some

 charge $15 or more per day for 15 minutes of special exercise.

 Also, ask about another factor that can significantly affect cost: check-in